Animism: African indigenous religions

 Traditional African religions: most religious traditions of Sub-Saharan Africa are basically a complex form of animism with polytheistic and shamanistic elements and ancestor worship.

 In West Africa, the Serer religious (A ƭat Roog) encompasses ancestor veneration (not worship) via the Pangool.
 The Pangool are the Serer ancestral spirits and interceders between the living and the Divine, Roog.

-In East Africa the Kerma culture display Animistic elements similar to other Traditional African religions.
-In contrast to the later polytheistic Napatan and Meroitic periods, the Kerma culture with displays of animals in Amulets and the esteemed antiques of Lions, appear to be an Animistic culture rather than a polytheistic culture.
+In East Africa, the Kerma culture displays animistic elements similar to other Traditional African religions.
+In contrast to the later polytheistic Napatan and Meroitic periods, the Kerma culture, with displays of animals in Amulets and the esteemed antiques of Lions, appears to be an Animistic culture rather than a polytheistic culture.
 The Kermans likely treated Jebel Barkal as a special sacred site, and passed it on to the Kushites and Egyptians who venerated the mesa.

 In North Africa, the traditional Berber religion includes the traditional polytheistic, animist, and in some rare cases, shamanistic, religions of the Berber people.